neurostuff/NiMARE/docs/about.rst

 NIMADS
 ``````
 NIMADS is a new standard for organizing and representing meta-analytic neuroimaging data.
-NIMADS will be used by NeuroStuff, pyNIMADS, `metaCurious`_, and NiMARE.
+NIMADS will be used by NeuroStore, pyNIMADS, `metaCurious`_, and NiMARE.

-NeuroStuff
+NeuroStore
 ``````````
-NeuroStuff (tentatively named) will act as a centralized repository for coordinates and maps from neuroimaging studies, stored in NIMADS format.
+NeuroStore will act as a centralized repository for coordinates and maps from neuroimaging studies, stored in NIMADS format.
 Users will be able to query and add to the repository using its API and the pyNIMADS Python library.

 pyNIMADS
 ````````
-pyNIMADS (also tentatively named) is a planned Python library that will act as a wrapper for the NeuroStuff API, allowing users to query the database and to build NiMARE-compatible datasets for analysis.
+pyNIMADS (also tentatively named) is a planned Python library that will act as a wrapper for the NeuroStore API, allowing users to query the database and to build NiMARE-compatible datasets for analysis.